DMLO96/Devon-Ott---Analysis-Portfolio/README.md

 SQL - Movie Opening Revenue (With Tableau Visualization) This SQL project involves anaylzing movie releases with the top earning openeing weekends since 1983.
 The SQL anaylsis demonstrates Disney's recent record breaking streak, but these feats overshadow the rest of the data.
 For that reason, a link to a very simple visualiton is on the bottom.
 I seperated Data between Disney and non-Disney releases and used bar charts to show that Super Hero films have preformed well even before Disney caught hold of Marvel.
+(PDF must be downloaded to access link)